Tampa Bay Lightning's Golden Moment: A New Era of Heroes

 The United States has a new generation of golden heroes.

-Jack Hughes scored at the 1:41 mark of overtime to propel Team USA to a 2-1 victory over Team Canada, winning the Olympic gold medal for the first time in 46 years.
-Off a pass from Zach Werenski, Hughes shot the puck through the sliding five-hole of Jordan Binnington to send the American bench into a frenzy, pouring onto the ice in celebration.
+Jack Hughes scored at the 1:41 mark of overtime, propelling Team USA to a thrilling 2-1 victory over Team Canada.
+This win marks the first Olympic gold medal for the U.S. in 46 years.
+Off a slick pass from Zach Werenski, Hughes shot the puck through the sliding five-hole of Jordan Binnington.
+The American bench erupted in celebration, pouring onto the ice like a tidal wave of joy.

-Hughes started the scoring sequence with a poke check on Cale Makar in the American end of the ice.
-Werenski scooped up the loose in the Canadian end, and he immediately found Hughes streaking unopposed into the left circle.
+Hughes ignited the scoring sequence with a perfectly timed poke check on Cale Makar in the American end.
+Werenski scooped up the loose puck in the Canadian zone and immediately found Hughes streaking unopposed into the left circle.

 Game.
 Set.
 Gold Medal.